telezoic/Ophidian-Multitude-Python/README.md

 A python redux of Kristins Spurgin's excellent Ebook-Access-Checker!

-  -separate scripts describe each vendor
+    -separate scripts describe each vendor.
+Add/mod your own as needed.

-  -mod/edit and exisiting vendor script with your own vendor match points

-  -requires:BeautifulSoup/requests

-  -from standard library: csv/time/re
+What you need:

+	from bs4 import BeautifulSoup

+	import csv

+	import time

+	import re

+	import requests

 Instructions:

--place inquisitor.py and the vendor scripts in the same directory
+-place inquisitor.py and the vendor scripts in the same directory on your machine

 -run inquisitor.py from the terminal > name your vendor [script.py] > add input .csv > add output.csv